Dubai: Establishment of modern Dubai

 Dubai is thought to have been established as a pearling and fishing village in the early 18th century and was, by 1822, a town of some 700–800 members of the Bani Yas tribe and subject to the rule of Sheikh Tahnun bin Shakhbut of Abu Dhabi.
 In 1822, a British naval surveyor noted that Dubai was at that time populated by a thousand people living in an oval-shaped town surrounded by a mud wall, scattered with goats and camels.
-The main footpath out of the village led to a reedy creek while another trailed off into the desert and merged into caravan routes.
+The main footpath out of the village led to a reedy creek, while another trailed off into the desert and merged into caravan routes.

 In 1833, after tribal feuds, members of the Al Bu Falasah tribe seceded from Abu Dhabi and established themselves in Dubai.
 The exodus from Abu Dhabi was led by Obeid bin Saeed and Maktoum bin Butti, who became joint leaders of Dubai until Ubaid died in 1836, leaving Maktoum to establish the Maktoum dynasty.

 Dubai signed the General Maritime Treaty of 1820 with the British government along with other Trucial States, following the British campaign in 1819 against Ras Al Khaimah.
 This led to the 1853 Perpetual Maritime Truce.
-Dubai also—like its neighbours on the Trucial Coast—entered into an exclusivity agreement in which the United Kingdom took responsibility for the emirate's security in 1892.
+Dubai—like its neighbours on the Trucial Coast—entered into an exclusivity agreement in which the United Kingdom took responsibility for the emirate's security in 1892.

 Al Fahidi Fort houses the Dubai Museum.

 In 1841, a smallpox epidemic broke out in Bur Dubai, forcing residents to relocate east to Deira.
 In 1896, fire broke out in Dubai, a disastrous occurrence in a town where many family homes were still constructed from barasti (palm fronds).
-The conflagration consumed half of Bur Dubai's houses, while the Deira district was said to have been totally destroyed.
+The conflagration consumed half of Bur Dubai's houses, and the Deira district was said to have been destroyed.
 The next year, more fires broke out.
-A female slave was caught in the act of starting one such blaze and was put to death.
+An enslaved woman was caught in the act of starting one such blaze and was put to death.